lewisakura/RFU/README.md

   <img src="https://raw.githubusercontent.com/LewisTehMinerz/RFU/master/repository-banner.png">
 </p>
 <p align="center">
-  A rewrite of <a href="https://github.com/axstin/rbxfpsunlocker">Roblox FPS Unlocker</a>.
+  A utility to remove the mandatory FPS cap put on by Roblox.
 </p>

-**R**oblox **F**PS **U**nlocker (RFU) is a utility to remove the mandatory FPS cap put on by Roblox.

 ## Why RFU rather than the *actual* Roblox FPS Unlocker?
-RFU is a fork of the original Roblox FPS Unlocker.
+**R**oblox **F**PS **U**nlocker (RFU) is a fork of the original [Roblox FPS Unlocker](https://github.com/axstin/rbxfpsunlocker).
 It removes the dependency on Blackbone (which wasn't even used in most builds of it), modernizes the code, and also removes dead code.
-This makes it slightly faster, smaller, and makes it compilable on newer versions of the
+This makes it slightly faster, smaller, and makes it compilable on newer versions of the C++ compiler.
-C++ compiler.
 With the removal of Blackbone, antivirus false positives should be less common than they were before.

 # FAQ
 ## I'm getting an error saying that "VCRUNTIME140.DLL" is missing!
 Why?